aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aptos_governance.md

 ## Function `vote_internal`

-Vote on proposal with <code>proposal_id</code> and specified voting_power from <code>stake_pool</code>.
-If voting_power is more than all the left voting power of <code>stake_pool</code>, use all the left voting power.
-If a stake pool has already voted on a proposal before partial governance voting is enabled, the stake pool cannot vote on the proposal even after partial governance voting is enabled.
+Vote on proposal with <code>proposal_id</code> and specified voting_power from <code>stake_pool</code>.<br/> If voting_power is more than all the left voting power of <code>stake_pool</code>, use all the left voting power.<br/> If a stake pool has already voted on a proposal before partial governance voting is enabled, the stake pool<br/> cannot vote on the proposal even after partial governance voting is enabled.

 <pre><code>fun vote_internal(voter: &amp;signer, stake_pool: address, proposal_id: u64, voting_power: u64, should_pass: bool)<br/></code></pre>